How to talk to someone who may be struggling with their mental health

 Suggest an activity:

-Maybe a gaming night, Netflix party, or a meet up for a walk in the park.
-Doing an activity together can help show the other person that you care and that you’re interested in spending time with them, albeit remotely at the current time.
+Maybe an online gaming night, Netflix party, or a meet up for a walk in the park.
+Doing an activity together can help show the other person that you care and that you’re interested in spending time with them.
 Spending more time together may help them feel more comfortable with you, which might lead to them feeling able to share how they have been feeling.

 Be aware of changes: